RobDoan/studynote/Git/README.md

   + `--prune` : remove remote branch if local branch doesn't exists.
   + `-f`: push force
   + `-u` | `--upstream`: For every branch that is up to date or successfully pushed, add upstream (tracking) reference

+- `.keep` files are 0 byte files that are there to stop empty folders from being ignored by all sorts of processes.